< back to Blog home

 • The bottle may also be so expensive that a wine by the glass priced at its wholesale amount is too high.
 It takes a special kind of clientele to pay $30 for a glass of wine.
 But that’s roughly what a wine by the glass would cost if poured from a bottle that sells retail for $100.
 When you encounter this situation, it’s usually a good indicator that a particular wine isn’t a great candidate to be on your wine by the glass list.

 Regardless, if you must have it available by the glass, you’ll have to lower the price of the glass.
-And accept a smaller profit margin.
+And accept a smaller profit margin (see: what is margin).
 You can download our free profit and loss template to see what that would look like.

 binwise resources page ebook download